cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 # Acknowledgments
 {:numbered="false"}

-The following individuals provided input into the final form of the document: Carsten Bormann, Henk Birkholz, Antoine Delignat-Lavaud, Cedric Fournet.
+The following individuals provided input into the final form of the document: Carsten Bormann, Antoine Delignat-Lavaud, Cedric Fournet.